-For financing home photovoltaic system there are several ways:
+For financing in construction of photovoltaic electrical plant there are several ways:

 - Own resources

 - Resources provided through crediting

 - Combined way of financing

 - Resources provided through subsidies, donations, sponsorship or suitable development programs

 Use of own resources.
-When we talk about smaller investments, like in the case of construction of home photovoltaic system, this way of financing can be one of the most favorable and most applied.
+This way of financing is suitable when we have smaller investments and cn be applied for financing of photovoltaic plants with smaller installed power (up to 50 kWp).
 In that case the expected benefits from the investment should be compared with the realized benefit from the interest when the same resources would be invested in a bank.
-At the same time, we must point out that the interest for the savings deposit at the commercial banks and savings banks in the Republic of Macedonia are very low, which present a stimulation more for the potential investors to invest their free saved deposits in construction of photovoltaic systems.
+At the same time, we must point out that the interest for the savings deposit at the commercial banks and savings banks in the Republic of Macedonia are very low (1-2% per annum), which present a stimulation more for the potential investors to invest their free saved deposits in construction of photovoltaic electrical plants.

 Resources provided by crediting.
 This way is essential when there are no own financial resources and when it is expected the project through its realized benefit (in this case, produced electrical energy) to enable return of the credit and provision of additional profit.
+When we talk about financing of bigger photovoltaic plants with power over 100 kWp this way of financing is most suitable because it does not engage additional assets.
+We should be careful the production of electrical energy to cover the monthly annuities that should be repaid to the bank in order to avoid raising additional credit.

 Combined way of financing: the investment is partially covered by own resources and partially by bank credit.
 This way of financing is a good compromise of the good sides of the first two ways of financing (not to enter into bigger debt and engage more own resources).
+This way of financing could be suitable for financing of photovoltaic plants with вој начин на финансирање броwer from 50-100 кWp.